 *In this tutorial I made sure to use soap so that you can see how easy it easy to fix the simple mistake.

 The first step is to soak your cast iron pan in REALLY hot water.
-This is really only necessary if you do, like I did, and leave your pan with food in it overnight.
+This is really only necessary if you do, like I did, and leave your pan with food on it overnight.
 No judgement here!
-I accidentally do this a lot because I have three children and it happens.
+I accidentally did this because I have four children and it happens sometimes.
 Ideally though, you would skip this step because you would be washing it the night of, as soon as your pan was cool enough to wash.
 If you make leaving food in your cast iron overnight a habit, it may require you to season your pans more often.
 It’s not the end of the world, but it does mean more work to you, so you might as well wash it the night of.